Balm Bench

 Juniper berry essential oil is mostly a scent tool.
 In beard oils and softer balms, it brings a dry, crisp opening that keeps the blend from feeling flat, sweet, or too heavy right away.

-In a finished product, think of it as a cleanup pass for dense accords.
-A small amount can sharpen leather, tobacco, cedar, and resin notes, making the finish smell cleaner and more tailored.
+In a finished product, think of it as a small correction when heavier scent notes start smelling too thick or sweet.
+A small amount can sharpen the finish and make it smell cleaner.
 Push it too hard and the bright terpene edge can dominate the jar, so it usually works best as a supporting note rather than the whole story.

 For the Science Hippies